 - C: Confess to having plastic surgery and botox injections.
 After all its done wonders for delaying the onset of forehead wrinkles.
 Is there a similar solution to climate change?

 - All A’s: I think you are a convert.
-Let’s compare lengths of Velcro tucked up in our pockets.
-You understand Velcro Attachment Theory (VAT).
+Let’s compare lengths of VELCRO® fastener tucked up in our pockets.
+You understand Alternative Attachment Theory.

 - All B’s: Hmm, you seem to rather like your cable ties.
 You may need to rethink your commitment here and undertake some professional development on the benefits of VAT.

-- All C’s: Oh dear… aside from cable ties or Velcro you seem to lack attachment and interest in your job.
+- All C’s: Oh dear… aside from cable ties or hook and loop fasteners you seem to lack attachment and interest in your job.
 Cut the ties.
 Go and do a different job and don’t let you or your children suffer any longer.